Consumer Medicine Information

 Children and adolescents

 Do not use VOTRIENT in children and adolescents below the age of 18 years.

 Pregnancy and breast-feeding

-VOTRIENT is not recommended if you are pregnant.
+VOTRIENT is not recommended if you are pregnant or breast-feeding.

 If you are pregnant or breast-feeding, planning to get pregnant or think you might